 - Family Therapy: Working with loved ones to rebuild damaged relationships can be an essential aspect of recovery, especially if someone is returning after treatment.
 Empowering family members to participate in the treatment process will also allow them to heal uniquely.
 Family therapy helps build positive communication skills that will help promote healing.

 Walking into sober living can be scary at first.
 Returning home to the same environment that fostered the addiction in the first place can be a powerful trigger.
 Most addicts in recovery must commit to lifestyle changes to maintain sobriety.
 Continue attending 12-step meetings, connecting with the recovery community, and fostering a relationship with a sponsor or a therapist is vital for recovery.

 Before leaving treatment, many patients enroll in life skills development programs that help them feel prepared to go back to normalcy.
-In these programs, patients learn necessary skills that can go from how to find a job, how to manage their finances, and how to eat healthily.
+In these programs, patients learn necessary skills that can go from finding a job, managing their finances, and eating healthily.

 Finally, recovery isn’t possible without the right support system by your side.
 No one can do it alone.
 Recovering addicts are encouraged to build a support system; having sober friends and family members by your side will help you find fulfillment outside rehab.

 Substance use disorders don’t disappear after treatment.
 It’s crucial to maintain a comprehensive aftercare plan that includes mental health care, alternative therapies, and ongoing substance abuse relapse prevention treatment.